olemalik/TripSorter/README.md

 2. From the visual studio nsvigate to TripSort.UnitTesst project
 3. Under the TripSort.UnitTesst project open the TranslportAPIUnitTest class file
 4. Right click anywhere inside a particular method in the class and click Run Test to do a unit test.
 To run all the tests you need to open the Test Explorer from the visual studio top ribbon.

+## Implemetation
+1. Factory Desgin pattern is used to extend the code to support new types of transportations
+2. Bubble Sort Algorithm is used to sort the order of the boarding passes.